 Quantity ordered (required)

 Received quantity if the ordered products have already arrived and added to inventory (optional)

 PO arrival date (optional)

 Cost price (optional)

 PO number to differentiate purchase orders.
 If not provided then POs are distinguished by arrival date. (optional)

 Date format such as yyyy-mm-dd (Recommended to be set, to ensure we read the date correctly)

 2. Go to the Purchase Order section from the left side menu.

-3. At the bottom of the screen, click Actions > Import Purchase Order.
+3. At the bottom of the screen, click Import > Purchase Orders.